Home Insurance Mitigation Credits: Save Money by Protecting Your Home

 How do I get a wind mitigation inspection in Florida?

-In Florida, you hire a licensed professional — such as a general contractor, licensed engineer, architect, or certified home inspector — to complete the Uniform Mitigation Verification Inspection Form (OIR-B1-1802).
-The inspection typically costs $85–$125 and is valid for five years.
+In Florida, you hire a licensed professional (a general contractor, engineer, architect, or certified home inspector) to complete the Uniform Mitigation Verification Inspection Form.
+Inspections performed on or after April 1, 2026 must use the new OIR-B1-1802 Rev. 04/26 form, which includes performance-based retrofit options and stricter documentation for impact windows, roof coverings, and connections.
+The inspection typically costs $75–$175 and is valid for five years, provided no material structural changes are made.
 Once completed, you submit the form to your insurer, who is legally required to apply applicable credits.
-Note that a new version of the form takes effect April 1, 2026, so confirm with your inspector which version is required.

 Which insurance companies offer the best FORTIFIED home discounts?